riceissa/computing-notes/vim.md

 ## Why no Vim plugins

-Starting maybe late 2024, I decided to stop using plugins for Vim.
+Starting in July 2025, I decided to stop using plugins for Vim.
 Instead, I just have a single vimrc file (currently around 350 lines) with all my configuration.
 Here I talk about some of the reasons I made this switch.
 In short the reason is "because plugins increase the complexity of my Vim setup